 2. (2-4) Solomon’s great sacrifice.

 ii.
-Solomon did love the Lord - yet he also loved foreign wives who eventually helped turn Solomon’s heart away from the Lord (1 Kings 11:4-10).
-“The perils of mixed motives and a divided heart are terrible indeed.”
-(Morgan)
+Solomon did love the LORD, yet he also loved foreign wives who eventually helped turn his heart away from the LORD (1 Kings 11:4-10).
+“The perils of mixed motives and a divided heart are terrible indeed” (Morgan).

 c.
 Solomon offered a thousand burnt offerings on that altar: This almost grotesque amount of sacrifice demonstrated both Solomon’s great wealth and his heart to use it to glorify God.